California to offer $116M in coronavirus vaccine prize money

 “Some Californians weren’t ready to get their COVID-19 vaccine on Day One, and that’s OK.
 This program is designed to encourage those who need extra support to get vaccinated and help keep California safe,” Dr. Tomás J. Aragón, director of the state’s department of public health, said in a statement.

-Newsom’s office said the program would be aimed at reaching people in communities hardest hit by the pandemic — mainly the poor, Blacks and Latinos — though it wasn’t immediately clear how the money would be tailored to fit that goal.
+Newsom’s office said the program would be aimed at reaching people in communities hardest hit by the pandemic — mainly low-income, Black and Latino people — though it wasn’t immediately clear how the money would be tailored to fit that goal.

-California uses a “vaccine equity metric” to track vaccination progress that splits zip codes into four quartiles from least to most advantaged.
+California uses a “vaccine equity metric” to track vaccination progress that splits zip codes into four groups from least to most advantaged.
 Nearly half of people in the least advantaged neighborhoods still haven’t been vaccinated, according to the state.

 By contrast, less than a quarter of people in the most advantaged areas haven’t been vaccinated.

 Among all Latinos, 57% are not yet vaccinated.
 That’s the highest percentage of any racial or ethnic group.
-Forty% of white Californians are not vaccinated, according to state figures.
+State figures show 40% of white Californians are not vaccinated.